eloj/radix-sorting/README.md

 integer.
 For 8- and 16-bit numbers this would amount to `2^8*4`=1KiB and `2^16*4`=256KiB of memory.
 For 32-bit integers, it'd require `2^32*4`=16GiB of memory.
 Multiply by two if you need 64- instead of 32-bit counters.

-As the wikipedia page explains, it's really the range of the keys involved that matters, not the magnitude.
+As the wikipedia page explains, it's really the range of the keys involved that matters.
 Some implementations can be seen scanning the input data to determine and allocate just enough entries to fit `max(k) - min(k) + 1` keys.
 However, if you do this you will most likely have to consider what to do if the input range is too wide to handle, which is not a good position to be in.
-In practice you would _never_ want to fail on some inputs, which makes this sort of implementation not very useful.
+In practice you would _never_ want to fail on some inputs, which makes this implementation not very useful.

 As presented, this counting sort is _in-place_, but since -- in addition to not comparing elements -- it's not moving any elements either, it doesn't really make sense to think of it as being _stable_ or  _unstable_.

-To get us closer to radix sorting, we now need to consider a slightly more general variant where we're "rearranging" input elements:
+To get us closer to radix sorting, we now need to consider a slightly more general variant where we're, at least conceptually, rearranging input elements:

 [Listing 2](counting_sort_8s.c):